As an Amazon Associate I earn from qualifying purchases.

 One of the great delights of working with a large animal is that you can get cuts off it you cannot with a smaller one.
+The flat iron steak cut is one of my favorite treats from larger animals.

 You can’t really cut a flat iron steak from a deer or lamb because they are just too small, with rare exceptions.
 You need an animal at least 400 pounds, in my opinion, to make it worth your effort.
 So cattle, caribou, elk and moose are what you are looking for.